jaffarkeikei/StudySphere/README.md

 # StudySphere: Empowering Students to Discover the Perfect Study Spot

-Welcome to **StudySphere**—an innovative application designed to help university students easily discover, evaluate, and select their ideal study spaces.
+Welcome to **StudySphere**—an innovative mobile application designed to help university students easily discover, evaluate, and select their ideal study spaces.
 By consolidating location details (e.g., capacity, availability, hours of operation, and more) into a single interactive platform, **StudySphere** addresses a critical student need: reducing time spent searching for study spots and maximizing time spent actually studying.

 ---